JanHerca/urantiapedia/output/wikijs/en/article/606/Vol7_2.md

 And then on [UB 134:5.1](/en/The_Urantia_Book/134#p5_1) it tells us that the evolution of our political sovereignty is NOW in a CRITICAL stage.
 And on page 1488 it reminds us that “Some day civil rulers will learn that the Most Highs rule in the kingdoms of men” — not the kingdom of GOD — but of MEN.

 So it seems that exciting times are even now at our doorstep.
 We haven't yet had a Magisterial Son.
 On page 594 it tells us that when a Paradise Avonal comes on a first magisterial mission he ALWAYS is incarnated.
-He's not borm as a babe like a Bestowal Son, but maybe just appears like Machiventa Melchizedek did.
+He's not born as a babe like a Bestowal Son, but maybe just appears like Machiventa Melchizedek did.

 It's fun to speculate how and where such a Son would appear.
 MAYBE IN THE UNITED NATIONS BUILDING ?